-Butchart Gardens – remarkable gardens a short drive away from our B&B. Not to be missed!
+Butchart Gardens – remarkable gardens not to be missed!

-Butterfly Gardens nearby at 1461 Benvenuto Avenue, Brentwood (1-877 722-0272) is a tropical paradise to stroll amongst hundreds of fluttering butterflies and moths.
+Butterfly Gardens at 1461 Benvenuto Avenue, Brentwood (1-877 722-0272) is a tropical paradise to stroll amongst hundreds of fluttering butterflies and moths.
 There are also over 60 birds, tortoises and Poison Dart Frogs too.
 Summer evenings after 1st May are illuminated, open until 9pm.
-See the Butterfly Gardens map for directions.
 Enjoy their video:

 Sidney: a quiet town with an appealing selection of shops along Beacon Avenue, particularly well known for its eight book shops.
 The marina and wharf areas are good to potter around and children enjoy Mineral World.
 Sidney Museum explores the history of whales.